 - Meanwhile, cook the bacon in a large skillet until crisp.
 Remove to paper towels to drain, then crumble.
 Set aside.

-- Reserve 3 tablespoon bacon drippings in the pan.
+- Reserve 3 Tbsp bacon drippings in the pan.
 To the skillet over medium-high heat add the diced onion to the drippings.
 Cook until softened and beginning to brown.
 Add the garlic, cook for 1 minute longer.

 - Whisk in the vinegar, oil, sugar, Dijon, celery salt and black pepper.
 Bring to a simmer and whisk in the oil.
 Cook just until the sugar is dissolved and dressing is slightly thickened around 1-2 minutes.
 Remove from the heat and add the crumbled bacon to the dressing reserving some for garnishing.